 The casa particular system was basically an early version of Airbnb.
 Starting in 1997, the Cuban government allowed locals to host tourists in their homes.
 Enterprising residents began setting aside bedrooms in their houses for foreigners as a way to rake in the dough.

 Normally, going to a foreign country without having lodging booked in advance could be a disaster.
 But in Cuba you can just show up to a town and walk around looking for signs on houses.
 The sign above this door is the “casa particular” symbol – it means they have a room for rent.
+The casa particular is basically a less-formal bed and breakfast.

 These signs are easy to find throughout the bigger cities in the country.
 Almost every street has at least a couple, and some streets in touristy towns like Viñales have more casa signs than you could possibly count.